London NHS drone delivery

 What are the benefits of medical drone delivery?

-How often will you fly?
+How often do you fly?

 Can I get a delivery to my home?